Andrew53O/data_struct/HW7/notes7.md

 problem
-__1. 5000000 ga bisa masukin di array, bisa coba pakke new siapa tau bisa, klo ga pakek vector bisa deh__
+~~1.
+5000000 ga bisa masukin di array, bisa coba pakke new siapa tau bisa, klo ga pakek vector bisa deh~~
+Solution: Since array have max capacity about 500000, so need to use dynamic allocaction

 What Can I learned